 - Contact an approved surety insurance provider.

-- Provide the surety bond form to your carrier, along with any other required documents and information.
+- Provide the surety bond form to your carrier and any other required documents and information.

 - Complete the application process.

 - Note that you may be required to pay an additional premium if your business falls within certain categories.